Shashank1998-code/CLV/README.md

-# CUSTOMER LIFETIME VALYE DETERMINATION
+# CUSTOMER LIFETIME VALUE DETERMINATION

 The Beta-Geometric Negative Binomial Distribution (BG-NBD) model is an influential probabilistic model for describing customer behavior and for predicting customer lifetime value (CLV).